daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 ##### Reflow of text for fixed layout as well
 Text in fixed-layout documents should be able to reflow, allowing for better readability on small screens or when using magnification.

+##### Regional navigation features
+The app could provide region-based navigation which zooms in and steps the reader though a defined reading order.
+The reader could navigate between regions at their own pace.

 ##### Support for LLM inference or other processing
 The app should allow integration of AI-powered features, such as summarization, question answering, or contextual assistance based on the content of the publication.